You can learn to like almost anything that is good for you—

 I can walk the beach clad in a swimsuit that is stretched over a body whose parts are shifting.
 You know you have everything you had in your youth, but none of it is exactly in the same place.
 And I will plunge into the waves with abandon if I choose to do so, despite pitying glances from the Hollywood set.
 They too will grow older.
 Maybe.

 I’ve stopped spending time being concerned about my memory.
-My brain has always been somewhat challenged by itty-bitty details related to topics of no interest to me whatsoever.
-Besides, some of the other things are just as well forgotten (e.g., the 16% I received on my high school trigonometry test, or the eighth-grade schoolmate who told me I was so stupid I’d never amount to anything at all, much less make any significant contribution in life).
-Intelligent memory can continue to improve over an entire life, so I concentrate on building those skills and on recalling the really important details related to health and longevity.
+My brain has always been somewhat challenged by teensy-weensy itty-bitty rote memorized details, especially those related to topics of no interest to me whatsoever.
+Besides, some of the other things are just as well forgotten (e.g., the 16 percent I received on my high school trigonometry test, or the eighth-grade schoolmate who told me I was so stupid I’d never amount to anything at all, much less make any significant contribution in life).
+Intelligent memory can continue to improve over an entire life, so I concentrate on building those skills and on recalling the really important concepts and the details related to health and longevity.

 I’m honing my sense of spirituality, experiencing awe in a magnificent a green-flash sunset or in a child’s delight over a tiny kitten, in the spine-tingling thrill of glorious music (both the sounds and the spaces between them), in a truly affirming dinner with a life-time best friend or in how humbling it is to contemplate the universe.

 I revel at being able to connect with many individuals in different countries around the world, and to contact almost anyone on the planet using just the touch of a button.
-I enjoy sharing brain-function information and experiencing the heart-brain reward when I discover that my efforts have made a difference in the lives of some—especially when they practically applied the knowledge gained and found life to have improved exponentially.
+I enjoy sharing brain-function information and experiencing the heart-brain reward when I discover that my efforts have made a difference in the someone’s life—especially when they chose to practically apply the knowledge gained and found life to have improved exponentially.

 Sure, my heart has been broken a time or two (or more), or at least it has felt like it was being stomped on, squeezed out to dry, hammered with a tire iron.
-How can a heart not ache when it loses a loved one, watches a dear friend self-destruct, sees a child suffer, knows that a beloved pet has bitten the dust, or recognizes clear injustice—if not actual evil?
+How can a heart not ache when it loses a beloved family member, watches a friend self-destruct, sees a child suffer, knows that a beloved pet has bitten the dust, has been lied to by someone who claimed to love you, or recognizes clear injustice—if not actual evil?
 But broken hearts can heal stronger, much like a broken bone.
 They can mend and the experience can contribute strength and understanding and compassion.
 A heart never broken is somewhat sterile and may never have known the relief of being imperfect.

-I am blessed to have lived long enough to have identified silver hairs (among those I have left), and to have watched my youthful laugh lines etched into deep grooves on my face.
+I am blessed to have lived long enough to see my hair morph back into the silver (okay, white) that it was at birth;, and to have watched my youthful laugh lines etch into deep grooves on my face.
 Now that I have learned the benefit of daily mirthful laughter those groves are ever deepening.
-So many have died before their hair could turn silver, or they have never laughed—or not laughed enough to have created a facial map of who they are.
+So many have died before their hair could turn silver (or white) or they have never laughed—or not laughed enough to have created a facial map of who they are.
 I am even grateful to have lived long enough to need (and to have received) a couple hip replacements (something that wasn’t available to ancestors of mine who wrestled with osteoarthritis and passed that tendency on to me).
 We did like to ice skate!